 Net Price: $30,798

 Connecticut’s University of New Haven is a forward-thinking academic community respected for its campus diversity and progressive mission in education.
-UNH Students have begun a chapter of the Secular Student Alliance, a group that gathers non-religious students in education, service, and activism.
-Secularists who attend this college have ongoing opportunities to contribute to society through a growing community of nontheists.
-The University of New Haven has a dedicated financial aid staff that helps students get loans, scholarships, work-study programs, and more.
-More than 85% of incoming undergraduates receive financial assistance.
+UNH Students have begun a chapter of the Secular Student Alliance.
+The group gathers non-religious students in:

 #8 – Elizabethtown College